ServerlessDays/serverlessdays-virtual/src/speakers/sheen.md

 speaker:
     name: Sheen Brisals
     title: Senior Engineering Manager at Lego Group
     bio: A seasoned software engineer, AWS Certified Solutions Architect and a team coach, currently working as a Senior Engineering Manager at The LEGO Group architecting serverless solutions.
-Previously as a principal engineer, tech lead and development manager with leading organizations such as Oracle Corporation, Hewlett-Packard, Omron, TATA, BAe and others.

-    Regular speaker at serverless and AWS conferences.
+Previously as a principal engineer, tech lead and development manager with leading organizations such as Oracle Corporation, Hewlett-Packard, Omron, TATA, BAe and others. \n\r Regular speaker at serverless and AWS conferences.
 Keen participant at Serverless meetups in London, AWS summits, Serverless Days and others.
     img: /img/sheen.jpg
     social:
     -   name: Twitter